danmcelroy/VoSeq/README.rst

     0 3 * * * /path/to/python /path/to/voseq/manage.py update_index --age=24 --remove --settings=voseq.settings.production

-If you add and delete data from your VoSeq instalation then you might want to update your database index more often.
+If you add and delete data several times a day then you might want to update your database index more often.
 Let us try every three hours:

 .. code:: shell

     0 */3 * * * /path/to/python /path/to/voseq/manage.py update_index --age=3 --remove --settings=voseq.settings.production

-* Update some voucher and gene statistics for your installation of VoSeq:
+Update some voucher and gene statistics for your installation of VoSeq:

 .. code:: shell